 Cougar/Terwilliger Hot Springs

 Located in the Willamette National Forest, Cougar/Terwilliger Hot Springs are tucked among old growth trees and overlooks Rider Creek waterfall.
 A $6 day use fee with get you access to the five soaking pools that are located about a 1/4 mile from the parking area.
-The pools are closed on Thursday mornings for cleanings.
-Nudity abounds at Cougar/Terwilliger, so proceed with that in mind...
+Just note that the pools are closed on Thursday mornings for cleanings, and nudity is a popular choice at this particular location.

 Bagby Hot Springs